 Perseverance: Japanese Tattoo Tradition in a Modern World

-Explore the artistry of traditional Japanese tattooing, its rich history and roots in the ukiyo-e art form its influence on modern tattooing practices.
+Explore the artistry of traditional Japanese tattooing, its rich history and roots in the ukiyo-e art form and its influence on modern tattooing practices.

 Tattoo by Horitaka.
 Image: © Kip Fulbeck